ErikBoesen/onext/README.md

 > A multi-platform link shortener for browser extensions, similar to onelink.to.

 ## Platform
 Onext runs on [Heroku](https://heroku.com).
-It is build upon Flask and uses PostgreSQL for database management.
+It is built with Flask and uses PostgreSQL for database management.

 ## Author
 [Erik Boesen](https://github.com/ErikBoesen)